French Hotel Barges Vacations Cruises Tours Charters Barging in France England Scotland Ireland Holland Germany Italy BargeCharters.com

 The Netherlands - Barging in Holland - Dutch Barge Cruises

-The Netherlands is often called Holland, because of the role the two western provinces North and South Holland played in its history.
-Holland encompasses Amsterdam, Rotterdam, The Hague and other well-known Dutch cities such as Delft, Leiden and Haarlem.
-Officially, however, it is the Kingdom of the Netherlands, consisting of three parts: the Netherlands itself in Western Europe, the Netherlands Antilles and Aruba in the Caribbean.
+The Netherlands is often called Holland, because of the role the two western provinces, North and South Holland, played in its history.
+Holland encompasses Amsterdam, Rotterdam, The Hague, and other well-known Dutch cities such as Delft, Leiden, and Haarlem.
+Officially, however, it is the Kingdom of the Netherlands (Koninkrijk der Nederlanden).
+A sovereign state made up of the Netherlands in Europe and three Caribbean countries: Aruba, Curaçao, and Sint Maarten.
+The Kingdom also includes three Caribbean municipalities: Bonaire, Sint Eustatius, and Saba.

-In 1978 the Historical Garden (Historische Tuin) was established with the help of the local council and initiated by horticulturally-minded people from Aalsmeer.
-This living horticultural museum shows the development of horticulture in Aalsmeer from the 17th to the 20th century.
-The Historische Tuin celebrates the Netherlands' botanical history and includes many exhibits, such as gardening tools, the development of Aalsmeer from a swamp to a town, traditional farm life, 55 varieties of Dahlias, over 150 types of roses, and also a tree with 13 kinds of pears.
+In 1978, the Historical Garden (Historische Tuin) was established with the help of the local council and initiated by horticulturally-minded people from Aalsmeer.
+This living museum shows the development of horticulture in Aalsmeer from the 17th to the mid-20th century.
+Its many exhibits include the development of Aalsmeer from a swamp to a town, gardening tools, traditional farm life, 55 varieties of Dahlias, over 150 types of roses, and also a tree with 12 kinds of pears.

 - Aalsmeer Flower Auction